PROPHET2350/seneca/README.md

 4-run npm run dev & php artisan serve to start up the server in http://127.0.0.1:8000

+5-login with the default user or create a new one, the verification email will send to the registered email

 ## Default user credentials

 email (username): root@seneca.com